amit-sw/SalesCompAgentDuplicate/Documentation/DAILYLOG.md

 DAILY PROGRESS LOG:

+1/8/2025:
+- Completed 10 test scenarios for Commission Agent.

+1/6/2025:
+- Completed UAT for Policy Agent.
+13/20 Passed.
+Tells me that there is opportunity to refine the RAG document, and may be policy prompt as well.
+- Revised the next steps.

 1/4/2025:
 - Refined the prompt for Ticket Agent.
 Now it doesn't keep repeating the issue when I say Thank you!
 - Discussed deployment steps with Amit.